NARUDESIGNS/Sorting-Application/Readme.md

-Hello guys, Welcome to my 1st project!
+Hello guys, Welcome to my 1st project! <br>
-This is a sorting web application, you are welcome to contribute in any way you can!
+This is a sorting web application, it receives numbers in random order and sort them in ascending order.